What is Milia?

 Steam bath

 A steam bath is a common way of treating the skin.
 It doesn’t have to be affected by anything.
-It is advisable to have a steam bath every now and again.
+It is advisable to have a steam bath now and again.
 What it does is clean your skin and open up your pores.
 Once your pores are open, it is easier for your skin cells to do the rest.

 How to use it